Table of contents

 6. Build a culture employees want to be a part of

 Culture is paramount to attracting and retaining top talent.
-Employees who feel a strong sense of culture connectedness to their company are four times as likely to be engaged at work and 43% less likely to be actively looking for another job.
-Our AWI 2024 Engagement and Retention report also found that employees would leave their current job for a lower-paying one at a place where they feel supported, cared for and valued.
+Employees who feel a strong sense of cultural connectedness to their company are 4x as likely to be engaged at work and 43% are less likely to be actively looking for another job.
+Our 2024 Engagement and Retention report from Achievers Workforce Institute (AWI) also found that employees would leave their current job for a lower-paying one at a place where they feel supported, cared for, and valued.

 7. Offer winning incentives

-Eighty-five percent of workers feel more motivated to do their best when an incentive is offered.
 There are endless ways to incentivize your employees.
-First, ensure that the compensation your organization offers is appropriate 一 it’s a major reason behind employee departures.
+First, ensure that the compensation your organization offers is appropriate — it’s a major reason behind employee departures.
 Then think about other monetary incentives like referral programs, tuition reimbursement, and profit-sharing.
-Bonuses and raises are always appreciated as well.

 Wellness rewards, like gym memberships, can help your employees unwind and take care of themselves.
 Giving managers a stipend to put on fun events each month, letting employees choose what projects they work on, and providing extra paid time off to rest and recharge are also excellent motivational tools.